andregiuseppecavalli/PepScorerRMSD/README.md

 ## Installation

-Creating a new python environment, with `python >= 3.12`, is recommended before running the requirements installation.
+Creating a new python environment, with `python v.
+3.12`, is recommended before running the requirements installation.
 First, download and extract the folder in your project directory.

 ## Setting Up a Python Virtual Environment